ucalgary-ilab/ilab-website/README.md

 6. The publication page is automatically generated and styled based on the information above.

+7. Don't forget to add the PDF in `static/pdf/[conf-year-last].pdf` as well

 ## How to add/modify a cover figure